Using Organizational Psychology Can Contribute to a Deeper Understanding of the Evolving Terrorism Landscape

 So What?

 Organizational membership has changed significantly in recent decades.
 Take employment: 60 years ago, employees would take a job at one company and stay there for decades.
 This is not the case anymore, and extremist groups have seen similar changes in behavior patterns.
-To develop more effective counterterrorism responses, we need new models that more accurately reflect the shifting organizational and social dynamics of today’s extremist groups.
+To develop more effective counterterrorism responses, we need new models that more accurately reflect the shifting organizational and social dynamics of today’s terrorist groups.

 Project Summary